yangle15/ModelReproduce_Pytorch/README.md

 # Models_Reproduce_Pytorch

-This repository contains pytorch codes for popular deep CNN architectures and real-time updated results for ImageNet, which are served as baseline models in our research group.
+This repository contains pytorch codes for popular deep CNN architectures and real-time updated results on ImageNet.
+The results can serve as baseline results for our research group.
 We aim to accelarate the advance of Deep Learning Research and make reproducible results in Pytorch.
+We also hope this repository is helpful for your research.

 # ImageNet Results